solidi/writing/39-interview-well-for-your-next-incredible-engineering-role.md

 Now that you have a holistic picture of this process and what to expect, here are my hard-won tips after going through interviews over the years.

-**Interviewing is a skillset.** Just like programming, [interviewing is muscle memory](https://medium.com/swlh/the-one-about-software-engineering-interviewing-6f126e3a3171).
+**Interviewing is a skill set.** Just like programming, [interviewing is muscle memory](https://medium.com/swlh/the-one-about-software-engineering-interviewing-6f126e3a3171).
 The key is to practice continuously.
 Keep a running list of stories you can talk through about your accomplishments.
 Continually update the resume.
-Practice the coding skillset with LeetCode or HackerRank.
+Practice the coding skill set with LeetCode or HackerRank.
 Do it weekly, even if it's just twenty minutes.

 **Career capital can help.** Blogging, podcasting, and having open-source projects will help make your work shine.
 Crafting a professional social image is essential and may bring great conversation at an interview, but it is unnecessary to secure your next role. *If you have a portfolio, highlight it*!
 On occasion, it may help “stand out” with opportunities to interview.

 **Find a long-term study buddy.** An excellent way to practice is to role-play.
 Find a study buddy.
 Real-time feedback goes a very long way.
 Meet weekly and rotate the interview formats from behavior/leadership to coding/system design.
-The most important use of time is to review the questions faced in an interview.
+An important use of time is to review the questions faced in an interview.
 Brainstorm together on how to formulate a better answer.

 **There are different channels of feedback: external, internal, and role-play.** With each step in this ritual above, there are incoming learning notes.
-Whether you can clarify a question in your resume, update your LinkedIn profile, or had an impossible technical problem, review with a study buddy.
+Whether you can clarify a question in your resume, update your career profile, or were asked an impossible technical problem, review with a study buddy.
 Take these learnings and improve!

 **Connect with everyone you meet in your journey with kindness.** You will make connections along the way as you interview.
-Reach out to them, say thank you, and connect on LinkedIn or other methods. *Respect their process, no matter the outcome*.
+Reach out to them, say thank you, and connect on the Internet. *Respect their process, no matter the outcome*.
 On occasion, new opportunities may arise, and your name may come up as being remembered as being a professional through the process.

 **Interviewing is a hard skill to master.** Since the variables are infinite, there is no list to follow for the best outcome.
 The one takeaway is to be open to feedback and reflect on what you've learned.
 Preparation is essential, and the reflections are paramount as it's a campaign.
 If you keep these tips in mind, you're going to do great!